 While Nantasket Beach has long served as a valuable recreational resource and critical ecological habitat, it also provides crucial storm protection to the developed mainland shores of Quincy, Hingham, and Hull, as well as the vibrant resources of Hingham and Quincy Bay.
-Now, the potential acceleration of climate change, sea level rise, and increasing frequency and intensity of erosion inducing events are adding expanded pressure to the durability of the beach system.
+Now, the potential acceleration of climate change, with sea level rise and increasing frequency and intensity of erosion inducing events, adds expanded pressure to the durability of the system.
 With these mounting pressures, increased resiliency of the beach and dune system is paramount.
 Armed with an improved understanding of the coastal processes that influence and shape the Nantasket Beach, the approach for restoring the beach and dune system of Nantasket is described herein.

 As discussed, one of the primary causes of coastal erosion is a deficit of sediment within the coastal littoral cell.
-To offset this deficit, nourishing the beach with compatible sediment placement is a logical means for improving the resiliency of a shoreline where such a project is economically feasible.
-Beach nourishment does not stop erosion, but it does strengthen the system by the addition of compatible material.
-The damage to landward areas are postponed by extending the shoreline toward the ocean.
+To offset this deficit, nourishing the beach and dune with compatible sediment placement is a logical means for improving the resiliency of a shoreline where such a project is economically feasible.
+Beach nourishment does not stop erosion, but it does strengthen the system (beach and dune) by the addition of compatible material.
+The damage to landward areas are reduced by extending the shoreline toward the ocean and increasing dune volume.

-The stable nature of the Nantasket Beach system and its orientation (formed over centuries of natural adjustment to the waves, currents, and tides) makes the system and ideal candidate for a largescale beach restoration project.
+The stable nature of the Nantasket Beach system and its orientation (formed over centuries of natural adjustment to the waves, currents, and tides) makes the system and ideal candidate for a large-scale beach restoration project.
 The relatively small alongshore transport rates will increase nourishment performance.

 At a site like Nantasket Beach, the beach also provides a major recreational and ecological benefit.
 Beach nourishment is typically the most non-intrusive technique for coastal protection and involves placing sand, from an offshore or upland source, in a designed template on an eroding beach.
-Beach nourishment at Nantasket Beach would be intended to widen the beach, as well as provide added storm protection, increased recreational space, and added habitat area.
+Beach nourishment at Nantasket Beach would be intended to widen the beach and dune, as well as provide added storm protection, increased recreational space, and added habitat area.
 Although nourished sand is eventually displaced alongshore or transported offshore, the sediment that is eroded takes the place of areas that would normally have been lost or eroded during a storm event.
-Therefore, beach nourishment serves a significant role in storm protection.
-In addition, beach nourishment is the only alternative that introduces additional sand into the system.
+Therefore, beach nourishment serves a significant role in storm protection and works with the dunes to provide overall resilience.
+The beach and dunes perform in a symbiotic relationship during a storm event, as the beach provides added protection to the dunes (breaking wave energy further offshore, while the dunes provide added sediment for the beach.
+In addition, nourishment is the only alternative that introduces additional sand into the system.
 For coastlines with a dwindling sediment supply and faced with rising seas, this is critical for long-term success.

-The many benefits of beach nourishment, and the ability to control negative environmental impacts with careful design and planning, make beach nourishment a viable resiliency option for Nantasket Beach.
+The many benefits of nourishment, and the ability to control negative environmental impacts with careful design and planning, make nourishment a viable resiliency option for Nantasket Beach.

 A successful beach and dune nourishment project consists of more than simply placing sediment on a beach.
-Beach nourishment projects are engineered.
+Ideally, beach and dune restoration projects are engineered.
 A beach nourishment template, which consists of numerous design parameters, is based on the characteristics of the site and the needs of a project.